-Fred Hollows PhD funding for Prevention of Blindness at the International Centre for Eye Health
+Fred Hollows PhD Scholarship for Prevention of Blindness at the International Centre for Eye Health

 User Review( votes)

-The support will include tuition fees plus stipend.
+The Scholarship will include tuition fees plus stipend.

 - Hold a 1st or 2.1 university degree (or equivalent)